Colorectal (bowel) cancer – am I at risk?

 Symptoms that might indicate bowel cancer

-Bowel cancer has received more publicity in recent times because of a pilot bowel cancer screening programme in Waitemata and commencement of the programme itself in Wairarapa and the Hutt Valley in 2017, with the other regions to start over the next 2 years.
+Bowel cancer has received more publicity in recent times because of a pilot bowel cancer screening programme in Waitemata and commencement of the programme itself in Wairarapa and the Hutt Valley in 2017, with the other regions to start over the next 4 years.
 Colorectal cancer occurs in approximately 2,800 New Zealanders each year and is the second leading cause of cancer death, mainly because it commonly becomes symptomatic only when relatively advanced.
 The average New Zealander’s lifetime risk of this cancer is approximately 1 in 16, but in some people that risk may be significantly increased, particularly in those who have a strong family history of colorectal cancer where a faulty gene may be the cause.
 There are no other very good predictors of risk so it is important to be aware of symptoms or signs that might need investigation.
-The average age of diagnosis of colorectal cancer is 70 years, and the risk mainly goes up after the age of 55, but this cancer can rarely occur in people as young as 20 so suggestive symptoms should not be ignored at any age.
+The average age of diagnosis of colorectal cancer is 70 years, and the risk mainly goes up after the age of 50, but this cancer can rarely occur in people as young as 20 so suggestive symptoms should not be ignored at any age - the rate of bowel cancer in those under 50 has increased threefold in the past 30 years.

 Change in bowel habit